 Much like the picture of the car on the bridge.
-Compression is the downward pressure applied to the skin, the Load is the blade, Tension is keeping the skin taut between two points – your thumb and index finger.
+Compression is the downward pressure applied to the skin, the Load is the blade.
+Tension is keeping the skin taut between two points – your thumb and index finger.
+Compression is how much downward pressure you’re putting on the skin.
+The two need to be in balance for best results and comfort for the client.

 Not enough tension can lead to nicks and skitter marks on the client’s skin.

 The skin doesn’t move with the blade.
-The blade glides over the skin, easily removing vellous hair and skin cells with each pass.
+The blade glides over the skin, easily removing vellus hair and skin cells with each pass.

 “If I push down more will that help?”